icis4/yat/YATTools/Settings/!-ReadMe.txt

 Precondition
 ------------
-YAT binaries of version 2.4.0 or above are available.
+Available YAT binaries of version 2.4.0 or above.

 Usage
 -----
-1. Download the 5 files of this directory to a local folder.
+1. Download the following files of this directory to a local folder:
-    > !-ReadMe.txt                              -> This 'ReadMe'.
     > Convert-DocklightToYAT.cs                 -> A CS-Script based conversion script.
     > Convert-DocklightToYAT.ps1                -> The main script initiating the conversion.
     > cscs.exe                                  -> CS-Script required by the above two scripts.